 Quail Springs is located near the tiny town of Cuyama, CA in the Upper Cuyama Valley in Southern California.
 The elevation is approximately 3,600', and the land is high desert, piñon-juniper woodland.
 Tucker's Scrub Oak, Great Basin Sage, Yerba Santa, Rabbitbrush, Ephedra, and many other high desert species inhabit the valley floor.
 The ruggedly beautiful Los Padres National Forest surrounds Quail Springs on three sides.

-Also available to you are our facilities, camping space (your own gear), immersion into Quail Springs community life, hundreds of acres of beautiful wilderness, a reference library, a lively community atmosphere of various ages, a vast network of permaculture professionals, and what many have deemed a treasured, life-changing experience.
+Also available to you are our facilities, camping space (your own gear), immersion into Quail Springs community life, hundreds of acres of beautiful wilderness, a reference library, a lively community atmosphere of various ages, a vast extended network of permaculture professionals, and what most have deemed a treasured, life-changing experience.

-We have priced this to be as affordable as possible to a wide range of people.
+We have them!
 As we are a nonprofit organization, the base amount reflects the actual cost to our organization.
-If you are able to donate more, it allows us to keep these kinds of experiences available to more people.
 If the cost stands in the way of your experience, please click here to apply for scholarship.
-We have limited scholarship funds available, and we will do our best to work with you!
-These funds and opportunities are awarded based on need, dedication, and readiness to use the skills learned from our site to benefit your community.
+While we have limited scholarship funds available, we will do our best to work with you!
+Our scholarship committee awards these funds based on need, diversity, dedication, and readiness to use the skills learned from our site to benefit your community.

 We ask all visitors to adhere to our no drugs policy, and to smoke tobacco products only in the designated smoking areas as we are a high risk for wildfires.
 We understand that the use of cannabis is legal in many places, but we strive to maintain a cannabis free social setting.
 We realize that this means living at Quail Springs may not be a fit for everyone.
 We also ask that there be no public drinking of alcohol during our children’s courses and minimal/discreet alcohol consumption during all other courses in order to support those who may be challenged by the presence of alcohol.